tomrathjens/aerial_robotics_hardwre_project_group12/README.md

 ## rmqs :
 - Pressing emergency stop or q, you will need to reboot the drone

+- make sure to place the drone with yaw=0, i.e. facing x positive

+- time between point >= 0.1 otherwise value in for loop < 1 => not working

+- don't forget to recalibrate (be familiar with procedure)

+## to do

+- tricky gates poses (big height difference and close)

+- 2nd lap -> improve speed -> filter -> velocity control

+- nonlinear interpolation (waypoints)

+- take into account theta of gates when planning trajectory

 ## usefull links :
 - Commander methods\
 https://www.bitcraze.io/documentation/repository/crazyflie-lib-python/master/api/cflib/crazyflie/commander/